 How does the Rule of 40 work?

-The Rule of 40 was created by venture capitalists (VCs) looking for a way to assess the financial health and viability of growth-oriented SaaS companies.
-A company’s Rule of 40 calculation gives VC firms a single metric that defines the company’s dedication to increasing growth and profitability.
+The Rule of 40 was coined by venture capitalists (VCs) Brad Feld and Fred Wilson looking for a way to assess the financial health and viability of growth-oriented SaaS companies.
+A company’s Rule of 40 calculation gives VC firms a metric that defines the company’s dedication to balancing their growth with profitability.

 The Rule of 40 also helps SaaS founders figure out whether the balance they're striking between profitability and growth is optimal.
-For instance, a company might prioritize growth at the expense of profitability and still present a viable investment.
+For instance, younger or early-stage companies generally prioritize growth at the expense of profitability and if they meet the Rule of 40 score they are viewed as a viable investment.

-Here's a cheat sheet for how VCs view a SaaS company's Rule of 40 number:
+Here's a cheat sheet for how VCs view a SaaS company's Rule of 40 number or R40 score:

-Note that you can arrive at a number greater than 40 in several ways.
-A VC's investment choice depends on their preference for growth or profitability, and a number over 40 does not guarantee a high valuation multiple.
+Note that you can arrive at a number greater than 40 in several ways, and a number over 40 does not guarantee higher multiples.
+This is because the SaaS Rule of 40 is just one key metric among many that investors look at to gauge the health of a business.

 Why is the Rule of 40 important for SaaS companies?